 Fax: (301) 328-7638

 In 2017, Expertise, a national ranking company, reviewed 150 Employment Lawyers in the Washington, DC Metro area and selected my firm for an award as a top 16 Employment Lawyer.
-In 2018, for the second straight year, Expertise honored me with same award.
+I have won this award three more times between 2018-2020.
 I have offices in New York City and Silver Spring, Maryland, just outside of DC.
-We have won Appeals in six different Appeals Courts.
+In 2020, I was selected to be in 2020 Top 100 Attorneys Magazine.